GraySwanAI/nanoGCG/README.md

 ## Overview

 The GCG algorithm was introduced in [Universal and Transferrable Attacks on Aligned Language Models](https://arxiv.org/pdf/2307.15043) [1] by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, Zico Kolter, and Matt Fredrikson.
-This implementation implements the original algorithm and supports several modifications that can improve performance, including multi-position token swapping [2], a historical attack buffer [2][3], and the mellowmax loss function [4][5].
+This implementation implements the original algorithm and supports several modifications that can improve performance, including multi-position token swapping [2], early stopping strategy [2], a historical attack buffer [2][3], and the mellowmax loss function [4][5].

 ## Usage